 Description of Batterer's Intervention Program

-This mandatory program is normally completed through a California state approved provider.
+This mandatory program is normally completed through a California state-approved provider.
 It's designed to help people who were convicted of a domestic violence incident identify and change the behavior that caused their conviction.
-Initially, you will be given a list of approved program providers and you are expected to sign up for the 52 week batterers' program yourself.
+Initially, you will be given a list of approved program providers, and you are expected to sign up for the 52-week batterers' program yourself.

-Specifically, these domestic violence classes will focus on what causes domestic abuse, impact on the victim, and changes you need to make to prevent another incident in the future.
+Specifically, these domestic violence classes will focus on what causes domestic abuse, its impact on the victim, and changes you need to make to prevent another incident in the future.
 The Batterers' Intervention Program is designed for both education and counseling using class lectures, group debates, and even individual counseling.

 California Penal Code Section 1203.097 describes the judgment and execution of the program as follows: